en

 WITHDRAWAL OF BENEFIT

-Compensation is forfeited in the event of voluntary abandonment of care without a justified reason.
+The Allowance is forfeited in the event of voluntary abandonment of care without a justified reason.

 The right to the antituberculosis compensation prescribes within five years.